runter-vom-mattenwagen/otpcli/README.md

 # OTPCLI - 2FA in Bash

 OTPCLI is a Bash script around oathtool which calculates 2FA-codes from keyfiles.
-It uses GPG if wanted.
+It uses GPG if desired.

 ## Setup/PreReqs